New 'Hillary' documentary aims to unpack the myth | DW | 26.02.2020

 Controversial statements on Bernie Sanders

-Another statement from the documentary came back to haunt her in January.
-In the film, Clinton does not hide her contempt for Bernie Sanders, her rival for the 2016 Democratic nomination for President.
+Another statement from the documentary came back to haunt Clinton in January.
+In the film, she does not hide her contempt for Bernie Sanders, her rival for the 2016 Democratic nomination for President.

 "Nobody likes him, nobody wants to work with him, he got nothing done.
 He was a career politician.
-It's all just baloney and I feel so bad that people got sucked into it," Clinton says.
+It's all just baloney and I feel so bad that people got sucked into it," the former Secretary of State says.

-As the documentary premiered at the Sundance film festival in January, she told The Hollywood Reporter that she still stood by those words.
+As the documentary premiered at the Sundance film festival in January, Clinton told The Hollywood Reporter that she still stood by those words.

 The quote was picked up by US media outlets, drawing outrage from Sanders' supporters; the hashtag #ILikeBernie trended on Twitter.
 Clinton somewhat clumsily tried to weaken her statement by saying, "It was like 15 seconds in a four-hour documentary."

-Beyond that, Burstein also feels that the news cycle distorted things in their reporting of that story: "When she talks — very candidly — in my film about Bernie Sanders, those were her real feelings, having run against him in 2016," says the filmmaker.
+Beyond that, Burstein also feels that the news media distorted things in their reporting of that story: "When she talks — very candidly — in my film about Bernie Sanders, those were her real feelings, having run against him in 2016," said the filmmaker.

-She adds that "the quote was taken out of context, as if she was just saying it today and trying to insert herself in the 2020 election."
+She added that "the quote was taken out of context, as if she was just saying it today and trying to insert herself in the 2020 election."

 -